 - The primary NIH organization for research on Teenage Pregnancy is the National Institute of Child Health and Human Development

-Most teenagers don't plan to get pregnant, but many do.
-Teen pregnancies carry extra health risks to the mother and the baby.
-Often, teenagers don't receive timely prenatal care, and they have a higher risk for pregnancy-related high blood pressure and its complications.
-Risks for the baby include premature birth and a low birthweight.
+Most teenage girls don't plan to get pregnant, but many do.
+Teen pregnancies carry extra health risks to both the mother and the baby.
+Often, teens don't get prenatal care soon enough, which can lead to problems later on.
+They have a higher risk for pregnancy-related high blood pressure and its complications.
+Risks for the baby include premature birth and a low birth weight.

-If you're a pregnant teenager, you can help yourself and your baby by
+If you're a pregnant teen, you can help yourself and your baby by

 References and abstracts from MEDLINE/PubMed (National Library of Medicine)